-Working with stencils and layered fields of colour, the terrazzo forms mutuate into new maps of an unknown territory.
+Working with layered fields of colour, the terrazzo forms mutuate into new maps of an unknown territory.

 2022, oil on linen, 100cm x 80cm